JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/Reverse-Shell/index.md

 00000002  F7E3              mul ebx
 ```

-Then, in the reverse order, the values of the above arguments are thrown onto the stack.
-In order:
+<p style="text-align: justify;">Then, in the reverse order, the values of the above arguments are thrown onto the stack.
+In order:</p>
 - The value 0 is pushed on the stack (IPPROTO_IP = 0)
 ```nasm
 00000004  53                push ebx